vrockai/pipeline-test/docs/content.md

 ---

 ## Multi-omics signatures in new-onset diabetes predict metabolic response to dietary inulin: findings from an observational study followed by an interventional trial.
- 24.04.2023, _N Ďásková, I Modos, M Krbcová, M Kuzma, H Pelantová, J Hradecký, M Heczková, M Bratová, P Videňská, P Šplíchalová, M Králová, M Heniková, J Potočková, A Ouřadová, R Landberg, T Kühn, M Cahová, J Gojda_
+ 25.04.2023, _N Ďásková, I Modos, M Krbcová, M Kuzma, H Pelantová, J Hradecký, M Heczková, M Bratová, P Videňská, P Šplíchalová, M Králová, M Heniková, J Potočková, A Ouřadová, R Landberg, T Kühn, M Cahová, J Gojda_

-The metabolic performance of the gut microbiota contributes to the onset of type 2 diabetes.
+_Humans, Inulin, Diabetes Mellitus, Type 2, Case-Control Studies, Cross-Sectional Studies, Multiomics, Obesity, Overweight_ The metabolic performance of the gut microbiota contributes to the onset of type 2 diabetes.
 However, targeted dietary interventions are limited by the highly variable inter-individual response.
 We hypothesized (1) that the composition of the complex gut microbiome and metabolome (MIME) differ across metabolic spectra (lean-obese-diabetes); (2) that specific MIME patterns could explain the differential responses to dietary inulin; and (3) that the response can be predicted based on baseline MIME signature and clinical characteristics.

 [Source](https://doi.org/10.1038/s41387-023-00235-5)